12elsaliu/smart-chef-frontend/README.md

 Project description:
 * Smart Chef is a health and wellness related web application based on React framework.
-It's a dishes recognition app using pre-trained Machine Learning API.
-When users input the url link of dises images, Smart Chef will reconise the food items in the dishes down to the ingredient level and provide suggestions of recreating the dishes.
+* It's a dishes recognition app using pre-trained Machine Learning API.
+* When users input the url link of dises images, Smart Chef will reconise the food items in the dishes down to the ingredient level and provide suggestions of recreating the dishes.

 Major technologies:
-major technologies:
 * Web application based on React framework
 * UI built using Tachyons CSS toolkit,  CSS flexbox and etc.
 * RESTful API powered by express.js